selkies-project/selkies-examples/node-init-image-cache/README.md

 (cd build/selkies-image-cache && gcloud builds submit --project=${PROJECT_ID} --substitutions=_PROVISION_ZONE=${ZONE},_DISK_SIZE_GB=${DISK_SIZE_GB})
 ```

-> NOTE: you can include other images by providing the build substitution: `--substitutions=_ADDITIONAL_IMAGES="image1,image2..."`
+> NOTE: you can include other images by adding them to the file: `build/selkies-image-cache/scripts/image_list.txt`

 > NOTE: This step pulls __all__ GCR images found in the project that have a `latest` tag and takes about 20 minutes to complete.